camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

   the `OptimisticLockingException` will be thrown and a rollback is executed.
 After the rollback, the transaction will be retried.

-### Common places where OLE Occurs
+### Common places where Optimistic Locking Exceptions are thrown

-* Competing External Requests
+* Competing External Requests (same task completed twice, concurrently)
-* Synchronization Points inside Processes
+* Synchronization Points inside Processes (Examples: Parallel GW, Multi instance ...)

+ {{< img src="../img/optimisticLockingParallel.png" title="Optimistic locking in parallel gateway" >}}

+### Optimistic Locking and Non-Transactional Side Effects

+* When OLE occurs Transaction is rolled back => Any transactional work is "undone"
+* But: non-transactional work is not undone => Inconsistent state
+* Solutions
+** Ignore
+** Depending on way OLE is handled:
+*** Retries: non-transactional work will be repeated as well => needs to be able to cope with retries (Idempotence)
+*** No Retires: manual undo / compensation

 ### Internal Implementation Details

 * Version Columns in the database
 * Check at the end of a Command
 * Transaction Rollback

   In the sections above the behavior in case of exceptions and rollbacks are already described.
 You can read in the documentation that if exceptions during execution appear the